IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

 counterpart in the population (the total number of customers who belong to cell
 $$i$$), which is denoted by $$N_i$$, taking into consideration the sample size
 $$n$$ and the population size $$N$$.
-Problems occur when the ratios within one or more of the following pairs largely disagree:
+Problems occur when the ratios within one or more of the following tuples largely disagree:

 $$
-\frac{n_i}{n} \quad \text{and} \quad \frac{N_i}{N}, \quad \text{for } i = 1, \dots, K. \tag{4}
+\left(\frac{n_i}{n}, \frac{N_i}{N}\right) \tag{4}
 $$

+for $$i = 1, \dots, K$$.
 When this happens, the scores given by Equation (3) or any analyses oblivious of this disagreement cannot be trusted, since they misrepresent the population.
-(It should noted, however, that equality within each pair does not guarantee absence of participation bias, since there might be other, potentially unobserved, dimensions along which there are deviations.)
+(It should noted, however, that equality within each tuple does not guarantee absence of participation bias, since there might be other, potentially unobserved, dimensions along which there are deviations.)

 The survey has been conducted, and there are deviations.
 What do we do with all these responses that have come in?
 Should we discard and run a new survey,